Hidden Wave Function of Twisted Bilayer Graphene: Flat Band as a Landau Level

 Let us consider another solution $\psi$ of the eq. (\ref{tbgEq}).
 Since $\psi_{\pm K_1}$ are linearly independent we can always represent $\psi$ as a linear combination of these solutions:

 Applying the operator $D=\bar{\partial} + \bar{A}$ we get

 Since $\psi_{\pm K_1}$ are linearly independent at each point of the torus $\mathbb{C}/\Lambda$ it follows that the coefficients $v_i$ must be holomorphic $\bar{\partial} v_i =0$.
-The functions $\psi$ and $\psi_{\pm K_1}$ are finite and non-zero everywhere, hence we must have that $v_i$ are bounded.
-From the maximum principle for analytic functions on a complex plane we must have that $v_i$ are just constant.
-Therefore if we have an arbitrary solution of the equation \eqref{tbgEq} at the point $k$ of the Brillouin zone we must have
+The functions $\psi$ and $\psi_{\pm K_1}$ are finite and non-zero everywhere, hence $v_i$ are bounded.
+From the maximum principle for analytic functions on a complex plane, $v_i$ are constant.
+Therefore if we have an arbitrary solution of the equation \eqref{tbgEq} at point $k$ of the Brillouin zone we must have

-but it is easy to see that with any choice of the numbers $v_{k,\pm K_1}$ we are not able to satisfy the boundary conditions (\ref{bndc}), unless $k=\pm K_1$.
-Therefore we can not have a flat band if $W(z) \neq 0$.
+but it is easy to see that with any choice of numbers $v_{\pm K_1}$ we are not able to satisfy boundary conditions (\ref{bndc}) in MBZ.
+Therefore we cannot have a flat band if $I_F \neq 0$.

-\textit{From zero Wronskian to a flat band and a wave function with a zero.} Let us prove the converse.
-Namely, if $W(z)=0$ at some points $K_1, K_2$ in the Brillouin zone, the system develops a flat band.
-In other words, the equation \eqref{tbgEq} has a solution at any point $k$ in the Brillouin zone.
+\textit{From zero Wronskian to a flat band.} Let us prove the converse.
+Namely, if $I_F=0$ for some points $K_1, K_2$ in the MBZ, the system develops a flat band.
+In other words, the equation \eqref{tbgEq} has a solution at any point $k$ in the MBZ.